r0ckwav3/labra-minus/README.md

  * Make concat be smarter, I feel like I have some unneccesarily large lists
    * exact list + exact list should give an exact list
  * Better Error Messages
    * Backtrace?
+What would that look like
  * Add some "programming best practices" to the readme or other docs
+   * How do do stuff like conditionals
+   * That trick I do in division.txt to move a value into `()`
+ * "preview" infinite lists when trying to print them (5 els or so?)
+Maybe features?
- * Add some way to give a default input to a program?
+ * Add some way to give a default input to a program
+ * Allow indexing by lists (like how numpy does it)